martijnvanschie/az-whoami/README.md

 The command line will print various kinds of information related to your account.
 Depending on your account type (user|service principal) you will get other information.

-Below is an example of my user account which i used for work :)
+Below is an example of my personal Azure user account :)

 ![Drag Racing](./img/example.png)